dendronhq/dendron-site/vault/dendron.rfc.7-graph-rework.design.md

 -   [ ] Initialize graph, layout nodes
 -   [ ] Display graph
 -   [ ] Embedding capability in VSCode

+After this initial integration, work will be done on:

+-   [ ] Keyboard navigation/accessibility

 ### Stage 2: Core Features